jrpool/eslint/docs/rules/object-property-newline.md

 because 1 character of the specification of `a` (i.e. the trailing `]` of its value) is on the same line as the specification of `b`.

 The `allowAllPropertiesOnSameLine` object option would not excuse this case, because the entire collection of property specifications spans 4 lines, not 1.

+The `never` string option permits a multiline property specification if it is the only property specification of its object.
+Otherwise,

 ### --fix